Efficient building and systems technology

 AlgNutrient - UrBioSol

-Hybrid solar algae technology in plant nutrient cycles and automated photobioreactor concepts for urban bioeconomic solution approaches
+Hybrid solar algae technology in plant nutrient cycles and automated photobioreactor concepts for urban bioeconomic solutions

 Project duration: 01.09.2017 - 31.08.2020

-In the AlgNutrient-UrBioSol project, scientists from solar research and the bioeconomy are working together on solutions for using microalgae to produce biomass in an energy- and cost-efficient way.
+In the AlgNutrient-UrBioSol project, scientists from the fields of solar research and bioeconomy are working together to find solutions on how microalgae can be used to produce biomass in an energy- and cost-efficient way.

-Microalgae are true workhorses among plants; they convertCO2 from the atmosphere into biomass, and at the same time they can filter substances such as phosphate, nitrate and sulphur compounds from wastewater as natural "sewage treatment plants".
-This is increasingly being exploited internationally in various photobioreactor concepts.
+Microalgae are true workhorses among plants, they convertCO2 from the atmosphere into biomass and at the same time, as natural "purifiers", they can filter substances such as phosphate, nitrate and sulphur compounds from wastewater.
+This is increasingly being utilised internationally in various photobioreactor concepts.

-Research is being conducted with the partners on existing and new photobioreactor systems that can be used in modern agriculture for microalgae production in order to make the bioeconomic potential of microalgae more economically viable.
-The development focus includes the use of adapted materials to improve light utilisation and thus increase the overall efficiency of the photobioreactors.
-At the Solar Institute Jülich, research is being conducted into various suitable optical systems for directing and concentrating light.
-In addition to theoretical studies in the form of ray tracing simulations, the first prototypes of the photobioreactors are also being constructed and realised, which will be optically measured for validation.
+Together with the partners, research is being carried out on existing and new light technology systems that can be used in modern agriculture for microalgae production in order to utilise the bioeconomic potential of microalgae more economically.
+One of the development priorities is the use of adapted materials to improve light utilisation and thus increase the overall efficiency of the photobioreactors.
+To this end, the Solar Institute Jülich is researching various suitable optical systems for directing and concentrating light.
+In addition to theoretical studies in the form of ray tracing simulations, initial prototypes of the photobioreactors are also being constructed and realised, which will be optically measured for validation.

 Project partners:

-- Institute for Bio- and Geosciences - Plant Sciences of the Research Centre Jülich.
+- Institute of Bio- and Geosciences - Plant Sciences at Forschungszentrum Jülich

 - Lomonosov Moscow State University